A study of the impact of cancer on family members (FROM 16)

 More about this trial

-Doctors use quality of life questionnaires to find out how a person’s disease and its treatment affects their daily lives.
+Doctors use quality of life questionnaires to find out how a person’s illness and its treatment affects their daily lives.
 This includes questions about their physical, social and mental (psychological) wellbeing.

 A cancer diagnosis can have an impact on the quality of life of both the person with cancer and their family members.